Cilcain: Early Cilcain

-In the early years of Cilcain's existence it was noted as a place of retreat and was also locally famous for its regular village fairs, where a notable amount of alcohol was often consumed.
-Cilcain was also known for cockfighting, which took place on Sundays after the local church service.
+In the early years of Cilcain's existence it was noted as a place of retreat and was also locally known for its regular village fairs and for cockfighting, which took place on Sundays after the local church service.

 Church

 The first recorded mention of the church at Cilcain dates from 1291.
 Cilcain is one of the "ancient parishes" of Flintshire.
 It originally comprised the seven townships of Cefn, Llan (or Tre'r Llan), Llystynhunydd (or Glust), Llys y Coed, Maes y Groes, Mechlas (or Dolfechlas), and Trellyniau.

 On 27 June 1848, the township of Trellyniau and part of the township of Llystynhunydd went to the new parish of Rhes-y-Cae.
 On 31 March 1865, the remainder of Llystynhunydd, and parts of the townships of Cefn and Mechlas, went to the new parish of Rhydymwyn.

 Governance

-An electoral ward in the same name exists.
-This ward stretches north and had a total population at the 2011 Census of 1,874.
+Cilcain Community Council is divided into two wards, Cilcain and Rhydymwyn, each of which elects six councillors.
+The Cilcain and Nannerch communities make up the Cilcain electoral ward on Flintshire County Council, which elects one councillor.
+It had a population of 1,790 at the 2021 census.
+Caerwys is part of the Delyn constituency and North Wales region for the Senedd, and of the Clwyd East constituency for parliament.